Houthis Attack Multiple Ships, Damage 1 in Red Sea

 The footage, which The Epoch Times could not independently verify, depicted the explosive-laden drone sailing up to a larger vessel before exploding at the waterline.

-The Houthis have battled with the internationally-recognized Yemeni government for control of the country in recent years.
+The Houthis have battled with the internationally recognized Yemeni government for control of the country in recent years.

 The Houthis have repeatedly launched missiles and drones at Israel and targeted ships in the Red Sea and its adjoining waterways.

-The rebel faction has claimed these attacks are in solidarity with the embattled Palestinian people, but they’ve elicited condemnation from the international community.
+The rebel faction has claimed that these attacks are in solidarity with the embattled Palestinian people, but they’ve elicited condemnation from the international community.

-“The Houthis claim to be acting on behalf of Palestinians in Gaza and yet they are targeting and threatening the lives of third-country nationals who have nothing to do with the conflict in Gaza.
+“The Houthis claim to be acting on behalf of Palestinians in Gaza and yet they are targeting and threatening the lives of third-country nationals who have nothing to do with the conflict in Gaza,” CENTCOM said in its statement.

-“USCENTCOM will continue to act with partners to hold the Houthis accountable and degrade their military capabilities,” CENTCOM said in its statement.
+“USCENTCOM will continue to act with partners to hold the Houthis accountable and degrade their military capabilities.”

 It reported destroying five Houthi UAVs on July 15, including three operating over the Red Sea and two more over Houthi-controlled areas of Yemen.